What to expect as a patient

 Rapid Assessment and Treatment Area

-For patients who are considered suitable to be managed in our Rapid Assessment and Treatment area
+Patients deemed suitable for our Rapid Assessment and Treatment area can expect:

 Clinical Decision Unit